WeAreAugustus/smashi-tizen/README.md

         },
     };
 ```
-then put your html tag with an additional attribute `lang-value` like
+Then add the attribute `lang-value` to your html tag like so:
     ```<h1 lang-value="hello" ></h1>```
 it will be translated automatically!